vnv-advisory-api/marketplace/README.md

     "status": "publish",
     "featured": false,
     "catalog_visibility": "visible",
     // Additional product details...
 }
 ```
-Full Json response is given in the output.json file in the code.

-Please note that this is sample data and does not reflect actual product information.
+Please note that this data is for demonstration purposes only and does not represent actual product information.

 ## Get Started

-If you want access to real VNV products and data please click [HERE](https://market.vnvadvisory.com/request-info/)  to fill the form and we'll get back to you.
+If you are interested in accessing real VNV products and data, please click [HERE](https://vnvadvisory.com/real-products-form) to fill out the form, and we'll get back to you promptly.

 ## Contribution

-Contributions to the WooCommerce API with Extended Functionality are welcome!
-If you encounter any bugs, have feature requests, or want to improve the documentation, please submit an issue or a pull request to this repository.
+Contributions to the WooCommerce API with Extended Functionality are most welcome!
+If you encounter any bugs, have feature requests, or want to improve the documentation, please feel free to submit an issue or a pull request to this repository.